 There is, of course, a Starbucks in Downtown Disney, as well as tons of other food options that we haven’t tried yet.
 I do though fully recommend the beignets from the Jazz Kitchen!

 Since you do not need a theme park ticket to enter Downtown Disney, you often find a bit of a rowdier crowd here than in the parks, though it is still within the confines of Disney security.
-Downtown Disney also stays open later than both theme parks, as it is open until 2 a.m. every night.
+Downtown Disney also stays open later than both theme parks, as it is open until 11 p.m. every night (as of July 2021).

 Overall, Downtown Disney isn’t a horrible place to spend your time, there are definitely good options there in terms of food and merchandise.
 But, when you compare those options to the ones in Disneyland and California Adventure, we would recommend spending more time in the theme parks than out in this shopping district.